Łukasz Szukała: Personal life

 Łukasz Szukała is a polyglot who speaks fluent Polish, English, French, German, and Romanian.

 He also has a German citizenship.
 His parents emigrated to Germany during his early childhood.
 He grew up in the region of Trier.

 Szukała is married to a sports news presenter from Romania, Raluca Hogyes, with whom he has a son (b.
 2019).
+He lives in Bucharest with his family, where he owns a restaurant.